ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 certain additional feature is supported by the other party.

-### Paths

-The Resource Agents are located in subdirectories under `/usr/ocf/resource.d`.
+### The Resource Agent Directory

+Resource agents are executable files that must be made available beneath a common location on a host's file system, referred to as the _resource agent directory_.

+In the 1.0 version of this standard, the only acceptable location of this directory was `/usr/ocf/resource.d`.
+However, in practice, installations typically used the nonconforming location `/usr/lib/ocf/resource.d`.

+For strict compatibility with the standard, resource agents should be installed in the 1.0 location, and resource managers should look for agents there.

+For widest compatibility, resource agents and resource managers should allow the installer to choose the location of the directory, which should have a reasonable default, and should be identical for all resource agents and resource managers installed on a particular host.
+Resource managers may also choose to search multiple locations.

+### The Resource Agent Directory Tree

-The subdirectories allow the installation of multiple RAs for the same type, but from different vendors or package versions.
+Each provider shall install its resource agents in a subdirectory of the resource agent directory, using the provider's name.
+This allows installation of multiple resource agents for the same type, but from different suppliers or package versions.

+Each resource agent should be installed as a file within the provider subdirectory, named according to the resource type.

-The filename within the directories equals the resource type name provided by the RA and may be a link to the real location.
+The provider subdirectory and resource agent file may be links to the actual locations.

-Example directory structure:

-    FailSafe -> FailSafe-1.1.0/
-    FailSafe-1.0.4/
-    FailSafe-1.1.0/
+A simple example of a resource agent directory tree containing a single provider `acme` that provides resource agents `widget` and `gadget`:

+    acme/
+        acme/widget
+        acme/gadget

+Another example where multiple versions of acme's agents are installed:

-    heartbeat -> heartbeat-1.1.2/
+    acme -> acme-2.0/
-    heartbeat-1.1.2/
-    heartbeat-1.1.2/IPAddr
+    acme-1.0/
+        acme-1.0/widget
+        acme-1.0/gadget
+    acme-2.0/
+        acme-2.0/widget
+        acme-2.0/gadget

+An example with two providers, an agent available from two providers, and an agent available under multiple names from the same provider:

+    acme/
+        acme/widget
+        acme/gadget
+    betterco/
+        betterco/widget
-    heartbeat-1.1.2/IP -> IPAddr
+        betterco/IP -> IPAddr
+        betterco/IPAddr

-How the RM choses an agent for a specific resource type name from the available set is implementation specific.
+Resource managers may choose an agent for a specific resource type name from the available set in any manner they choose.

 ### Execution syntax